CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/Analytics in a Day.md

            ![Linked service](https://github.com/CloudLabsAI-Azure/Know-Before-You-Go/blob/main/Labs/images/AIAD-integratedenv.png?raw=true "Linked service")

+1. Exercise 2 Task 2 : **Enrich Customer Data** data flow execution failure.

+    - If **Enrich Customer Data** data flow execution fails due to vcore quota issue, attendee can rerun the data flow execution as it is a temporary issue.

 1. Exercise 3 Task 2 - Create a Power BI report in Synapse

    If attendee is not able to see a list of data fields under Fields, follow the steps 1-14 given in the lab guide after step 2.